 Remember the Eastern Serbia is the place where people still use "Celtic" crosses as their village crosses, like this one from Crna Trava area in Eastern Serbia:

 Or this one from Vlasotince area, also in Eastern Serbia:

-So if these words are borrowing from Irish, when did this happen?
+So if this word was indeed borrowed from Irish, when did this happen?
 Celtic times?
 Or much much earlier, during early Bronze Age, or even earlier, during the spread of agriculture?